ivanseidel/unicute/README.md

 # unicute
 Cute Unicode symbols (to create cute terminal things)

 Separated into topics.
 Grouped into appearence.
+Just copy/paste where you want it.

 # Loading
 - Dots: `⠋ ⠙ ⠹ ⠸ ⠼ ⠴ ⠦ ⠧ ⠇ ⠏`